Database, Tables, Views, and Indexes

 CREATE INDEX creates a new secondary index.

 Indexes help optimize database queries when created on columns that are frequently referenced.
-For more information on how indexes operate, see Secondary Indexes.
+For more information on how Ocient indexes operate, see Secondary Indexes.

 Creating an index does not trigger re-indexing of existing segments.
-Only segments generated after the CREATE INDEX is issued will contain the new index.
+Only segments generated after the CREATE INDEX is issued contain the new index.

-Indexes can be created on columns containing various different datatypes as long as the requirements are met.
+Indexes can be created on columns containing various different data types as long as the requirements are met.
 Please note that depending on the data type, the system can assign different index types by default if you decline to specify which index type to use.
 The name must be distinct from the name of any existing index on the table.

 You can apply indexes regardless of whether they have GDC compression.